BAMresearch/NFDI4IngScientificWorkflowRequirements/exemplary_workflow/pydoit/README.md

 # Pydoit
-This directory contains an implementation of the simple use case with [pydoit](https://pydoit.org).
+This directory contains an implementation of the exemplary workflow with [pydoit](https://pydoit.org).

 ## Installation
 Doit can be installed with `pip` or `conda`.